giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 ### Create management cluster service principal for bootstrapping

-After the prerequisites are satisfied, we can continue to create the _Giant Swarm Service Principal_.
-The creation can be performed in two different ways, either via [Azure CLI](#create-the-service-principal-using-az-cli) or [Azure Portal](#create-the-service-principal-using-the-azure-portal).

 #### Step 1 - Create the service principal

+You can continue to create the _Giant Swarm Service Principal_.
+The creation can be performed in two different ways, either via Azure CLI or Azure Portal.

 ##### Create the service principal using AZ CLI